TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

-After the installation we need to exract those files to the local folder in c-drive by naming it as tensorflow1.
-The copy the models-master folder to tensorflow1 and rename it as models.
+After downloading these repositories, we need to copy the models-master folder to the local folder in c-drive by naming the folder as tensorflow1.
+Rename the models-master as models.

-Then after copy the folders and files extracted from edjeelectronics to object detection folder in models Download the model you would like to work (in my case it is faster rcnn) from the below mentioned repository.
+Then after copy the folders and files extracted from edjeelectronics to object detection folder in models.

+Download the model you would like to work (in my case it is faster rcnn) from the below mentioned repository.

         https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md

 Extract the tar file and copy it to the object detection folder.

 **Training the model**